ReuelNgo/MDguide/Fundamentals/MDFundamentals.md

 ## 1. Syntax Fundamentals: Mastering the foundational elements of Markdown, from headers and lists to links and images.

-Since MD does not support commenets, Comments will be written as shown below:
+Since MD does not support comments, Comments will be written as shown below:
 - this is a comment

 ### headings